top of page

 10- Making turns as above with more speed and focusing on slowly flexing down when turning and moving up and forward the next turn.
 The pattern is down to turn and up to start, like a smooth dancing moves.

-Skiers move back and inside using the way they move naturally.
+Skiers naturally move back and inside.
 Turn forces also push skiers in that direction which makes it hard to continuously move over the turning skis and down the hill.
-Going to steep slopes too soon and skiing fast even more defensive skiing rather than smooth flowing skiing.
+Going to steep slopes too soon creates more use of the upper body rather than skiing from the feet up.

 1- Minimal turning- on an easy intermediate run focus on making the minimal amount of turn necessary to change direction and slow down.
-Feel your body move continuously over the turning skis toward the next turn.
-If you are moving back, turning with your shoulders and hips, and leaning inside the turn you are moving in the wrong direction and will not flow downhill.
+Feel your body move continuously over the turning skis and toward the next turn.
+If you are moving back, turning with your shoulders and hips, and leaning inside the turn you are moving away from the next turn.

 2- Great timing for great turns- feel progressive ankle flexing and tipping that last to the end of your turn.
 Then feel your nonstop movement as you flow into the next turn.
 To remember what to do think ski like P.A.T. (progressive ankle flexing, and tipping)